HJCheng0602/SLAM3R/README.md

 A Open3D window will appear after running the script.
 Please click `space key` to record the adjusted rendering view and close the window.
 The code will then do the rendering of the incremental reconstruction.

 You can also run SLAM3R on your self-captured video or [WebCam](https://github.com/shenyaocn/IP-Camera-Bridge) with the steps above.
 You can also select `offline/online` mode for reconstruction.
-Check the comments in the [script](./scripts/demo_wild.sh) for more details.
+Check the parameters in the [script](./scripts/demo_wild.sh) for more details.

 Here are [more tips](./docs/recon_tips.md) for the argument settings in the reconstruction script.